andy-guttridge/tribehub_react/README.md

 ### Lighthouse testing

+Lighthouse testing revealed that button elements did not have id attributes which are required by assistive technologies.
+These were added to all buttons, with programatically generated unique values where required for components which are rendered multiple times.

 ### Accessability testing

 Wave testing revealed contrast issues with buttons.
 The text colour for buttons in the primary and secondary colour was lightened, while outline buttons were changed from primary to a dark (or light for dark mode) colour, and the font size was increased for all buttons.
 This resolved the contrast issues.